 - Peacoats, dusters, bomber jackets all work well

 - Almost any style of pants work well with a rectangle body shape

 - Skinny jeans or leggings work well with an oversized top

 - Statement earrings, layered necklaces and chunky bangle bracelets are good choices

 - Dresses in many styles work well, including shift style dresses.
-Add a belt to create a waistline
+Add a belt to create a waistline with a rectangle body

 - Shoes in many styles will work, including ankle straps if your legs and ankles are slim